-Clarity is a little confusing, because—except in the most extreme cases—it’s not something that can be seen with the naked eye.
+This is where it gets confusing, because —except in the most extreme cases—inclusions can’t be seen with the naked eye.

 A valid point, but a useless one.
 Diamond sellers care about inclusions.
 Fiancés care about inclusions.
 Both the person you’re buying from and the person you’re buying for will be looking for inclusions.
 So you need to care about them.